hallee9000/figma-icon-automation/README.md

 ![install-plugin](./imgs/install-plugin.png)

 #### 3. Fork Example Repository
-Now you should fork my example repository, which is a place for your components' code.
+Now you should fork my sample repositories, which is a place for your components' code.

 - React: https://github.com/leadream/juuust-react-icon
 - Vue: https://github.com/leadream/juuust-vue-icon